PINOCCHIO'S ADVENTURES IN WONDERLAND

 First edition, in which Buster and his dog Tige travel to France, Switzerland, England, and more.

-First edition, 2nd printing (as tentatively noted in BAL), of the bucolic classic, a beautiful copy.
+Second printing (as tentatively noted in BAL), of the bucolic classic, a beautiful copy.